biicode/docs/c++/gettingstarted.rst

-4. Depending on Google Test
+Depending on Google Test
 ---------------------------

-Copy the following code containing a simple sum function and a test into the **main.cpp** file
+Copy the following code into the **main.cpp** file:

 .. code-block:: cpp
   :emphasize-lines: 1